mmarouen/llm-broker/README.md

     }
 }
 ```

+As of now, the repo is unusable without substantial modification to the node retrieval and storage paths because most endpoint information and model ids are sensitive information.
+Config file isnt uploaded along with the repository

 The `node` field in requests controls routing:
 - Nodes containing `"gcp"` → routed to `inference-gateway`, using the configured model name